dalong0514/readnotes/20210102原文复制/2021159Plato-and-the-Nerd/2021159Plato-and-the-Nerd0301.md

 Let us change our traditional attitude to the construction of programs: Instead of imagining that our main task is to instruct a computer what to do, let us concentrate rather on explaining to human beings what we want a computer to do.
 (Knuth, 1984, emphasis in the original)

 Knuth created TeX over about 10 years starting in the late 1970s because he found the typography of phototypesetting systems of the day ugly.
 Today, thousands of people have contributed to and , primarily through a system of packages that support an astonishing variety of document preparation needs.
 It is a thriving, open-source community where nearly all software is free.
 Almost as if in homage to Knuth, the code gets read and improved by others.
 The typography that TeX produces, in my opinion, is better than any commercial word processor that I have encountered.
 In chapter 5 , I will have much more to say about the human expressiveness of software.

+[1] The particular chip shown in figure 3.2 is a「quad-core + GPU」version of the Haswell product, meaning that each chip actually contains five computers, four「cores」that execute your programs and one「graphics processing unit」that manages the rendering of graphics and text on a screen.
+The GPU is also a computer, albeit a rather specialized one.
+If you squint at the figure, you can see the dies for each chip, the rectangular repeating pattern.
+Within each die, you can see four identical patterns; these are the four cores.
+The GPU is above the four cores.
+The rest of the chip is probably mostly memory.
+As of this writing (August 2016), the largest Haswell chip has 5.56 billion transistors, is about 6.6 centimeters squared, and has 18 cores.

+[2] Footnote contents

 3.2 简化的复杂性